EDCD/EDMarketConnector/PLUGINS.md

 The status area is shared between EDMC itself and all other plugins, so your message won't be displayed for very long.
 Create a dedicated widget if you need to display routine status information.

+# Python Package Plugins

+A _Package Plugin_ is both a standard Python package (i.e. contains an `__init__.py` file) and an EDMC plugin (i.e. contains a `load.py` file providing at minimum a `plugin_start()` function).
+These plugins are loaded before any non-Package plugins.

+Other plugins can access features in a Package Plugin by `import`ing the package by name in the usual way.

 # Distributing a Plugin

 To package your plugin for distribution simply create a `.zip` archive of your plugin's folder: